-Wintertime in Norway means frozen sea and lakes, which creates great opportunities for ice skating and walking.
+Wintertime in Norway means frozen seas and lakes, which creates great opportunities for ice skating and walking.
 Especially in Norway’s capital, there are many lakes and fjords that offer that possibility, apart from man-made ice rinks.
-Check the details for ice skating in Oslo, and safe ice skating in Norway on frozen fjords and lakes.
+Check the details for ice skating in Oslo, and safe outdoor ice skating in Norway on frozen fjords and lakes.

 It’s this time of year again – winter in Norway.
-With crispy air, frosty trees, squeaky snow and temperatures way below zero.
+With crispy air, frosty trees, squeaky snow, and temperatures way below zero.
 These are perfect conditions for fun on the ice.

 QUICK PLANNING TIPS FOR TRAVEL IN OSLO AND NORWAY

 - Save time and money with Oslo Pass

 - Find the best flights to Norway with Skyscanner.net